 Skip to content

-Staying cash flow positive is critical to your business' success.
+Staying cash flow positive is critical to your business' success, but it's not always easy.

-The first step is to understand how much cash is coming in and going out, as well as the amount you have on-hand at any given point in time.
+To take control of your finances, the first thing you need to do is to understand how much cash is coming in and going out.
+You also need to know how much money you have on-hand at any given point in time.
+This is where a cash flow statement comes in.

 What is a cash flow statement?